 If you are using mail, your duly completed proxy form, as applicable, must be received by our proxy tabulator with sufficient time for your vote to be processed, and in all cases, no later than 5:00 p.m.
-(Eastern Time) on Tuesday, September 6, 2022, or 48 hours prior to the time of any adjournment or postponement of the Meeting as set out in this Circular.
-The time limit for deposit of proxies may be waived or extended by the Chair of the Meeting at his or her discretion, without notice.
+(Eastern Time) on Tuesday, September 5, 2023, or 48 hours prior to the time of any adjournment or postponement of the Meeting as set out in this Circular.
+The time limit for deposit of proxies may be waived or extended by the Chair of the Meeting at their discretion, without notice.